signalogic/SigSRF_SDK/codecs_readme.md

       invalid<br/>
       exceed<br/>
       bad<br/>
-      seg<br/>
+      wrong<br/>
+      incorrect<br/>

-There should be no occurrences (note - "bad" may occur rarely due to hex values in the output).
+There should be no occurrences (note - "bad" may occur rarely due to hex numbers in the output, for instance an RTP SSRC value).

 <a name="EVSRegressionTestScript"></a>
 ### EVS Codec Regression Test Script